Center City restaurant faces major criticism over restrictive policies

 A newly rolled out dress code was also announced, and the list is long.

-Some highlights: no casual wear, women with excessive cleavage, exposed undergarments, hats, bandannas as headwear, hooded sweatshirts, bare midriffs, and "Clothing emitting offensive odors such as excessive perfume, cologne, tobacco, and or marijuana."
+Some highlights: no casual wear, women with excessive cleavage, exposed undergarments, hats, bandanas as headwear, hooded sweatshirts, bare midriffs, and "Clothing emitting offensive odors such as excessive perfume, cologne, tobacco, and or marijuana."

 Many took to Twitter in an uproar with comments ranging from offense to some pretty humorous viral ones.